git/git.github.io/rev_news/drafts/edition-24.md

     beginning with subsequent numbers.

-    Atlassian's Bitbucket has joined the Continuous Development (CD) world for real, providing a lot of what services like Gitlab and Travis are doing, called there "pipelines".
+    Atlassian's Bitbucket has joined the Continuous Development (CD) world for real, providing a lot of what services like GitLab and Travis are doing, called there "pipelines".
 They have enabled [pipelines](https://bitbucket.org/product/features/pipelines)
     in Bitbucket - to allow you to build any branch.